Do you need a Rhode Island Child Support Attorney?

 How Is Child Support Calculated in Rhode Island?

-While every case is unique and your attorney will be able to counsel you once retained, there are some general guidelines that the State of Rhode Island follows.
+While every case is unique and your attorney will be able to counsel you once retained, there are some general child support guidelines that the RI Family Court follow.

-To come up with the amount of child support that should be paid each month by the noncustodial parent, a Family Court Judge will look at how much each parent earns, how much time the child is spending with each parent and the physical custody arrangement, and what type of support the child needs and how many children are part of the agreement.
+To come up with the amount of child support that should be paid each month by the noncustodial parent, a Family Court Judge will look at how much each parent earns and their financial resources, how much time the child is spending with each parent and the physical custody arrangement, and what type of support the child needs and how many children are part of the agreement.
 The philosophy behind this model is that the children continue their standard of living that stems from the income of both parents.
 Some common items that can be included when calculating Family Court ordered child support amounts include: